tzzed/Raytracer/README.md

 # Motivation

-The Ray-Tracer was a very fascinating student project.
+The Ray Tracer was a very fascinating school project in C language.
 I decided to write it in Go.

 # Resources